 Once this step is complete, your website will be fully integrated to use KeyCDN to deliver your static assets.
 We have many CMS integration and framework integration guides available, however this article will specifically focus on a WordPress KeyCDN integration.

 - The first step is to download a plugin such as the WordPress CDN Enabler plugin to integrate your CDN URL with your website.

 - Once the plugin is installed and activated, navigate to the settings page of CDN Enabler and enter your Zone URL or Zone Alias (if you created one).

 - Save your settings and double check your site's page source to ensure that your static file URLs have been rewritten.

 Now that your site is fully integrated with KeyCDN, your static assets will be delivered via our content delivery network across the globe to supercharge your content.
 As content is delivered via the CDN, logs and statistics are tracked and accessible via the KeyCDN dashboard.
 These can be accessed via the Reporting option on the left-hand sidebar.
-Detailed charts display various information pertaining to your Zones such as usage, analytics, real-time logs, real-time stats, etc.
+Detailed charts display various information pertaining to your Zones such as usage or analytics.

 For a more granular view of your logs, KeyCDN also allows you to perform log forwarding and have your logs received by syslog.